Pilgrimeru/Pilzic/README.md

 - `/pause` - Pause the current track.
 - `/resume (r)` - Resume playback.
 - `/skip (s)` - Skip the current track.
+- `/seek` - Jump to a specific moment in the current track.
 - `/stop` - Stop all music.
 - `/queue (q)` - Show the queue.
 - `/autoplay` - Enable automatic queue filling.